Generalized dichotomies via time rescaling: Time rescaling

 We conclude that system~\eqref{eq:Lin} admits a $\mu$-dichotomy with respect to the sequence of norms $\left\{\|\cdot\|_k\right\}_{k \in \mathbb{N}}$ relative to the projections $\{P_k\}_{k \in \N}$.
 The proof of the theorem is completed. \end{proof}

-\begin{rem} In the particular case where $\mu$ and $\eta$ are of the form $\mu_n=n+1$ and $\eta_n=h^n$, where $h\in \N\setminus \{1\}$, the version of Theorem~\ref{teo:main} was established in~\cite[Theorem 3.1]{DSS1}.
-Observe that in this case the $\eta$-dichotomy with respect to a sequence of norms is just an exponential dichotomy with respect to a sequence of norms. \end{rem} The following example shows that we cannot eliminate the assumption of an ordinary dichotomy in conditions~\eqref{teo:main-2} and~\eqref{teo:main-3} in the statement of Theorem~\ref{teo:main}. \begin{exam} Take $X=\mathbb R$ and $\|\cdot \|_n=|\cdot |$ for $n\in \N$.
-Moreover, let $\mu_n=1+n$ and $\eta_n=2^n$ for $n\in \N_0$.
-Finally, we set
+\begin{remark} In the particular case where $\mu$ and $\eta$ are of the form $\mu_n=n+1$ and $\eta_n=h^n$, where $h\in \N\setminus \{1\}$, the version of Theorem~\ref{teo:main} was established in~\cite[Theorem 3.1]{DSS1}.
+Observe that in this case the $\eta$-dichotomy with respect to a sequence of norms is just an exponential dichotomy with respect to a sequence of norms. \end{remark}